 Along with the lion's share of Freud's papers, the museum houses his impressive antique collection, and many of his personal items are located in what used to be his waiting room.
-Exhibitions display his influence on art and society, and attached to the museum is 35,000 volumes of psychoanalytic research, the largest library of it's kind in Europe.
+Exhibitions display his influence on art and society, and attached to the museum are 35,000 volumes of psychoanalytic research, the largest library of its kind in Europe.

 Opened in 1971 by the Sigmund Freud Society with his youngest daughter Anna present, the museum now lies in the hands of the Sigmund Freud Foundation.
 The foundation hosts the Sigmund Freud Lecture every year on May 6th, the doctor's birthday.
 While it is not the most colorful museum dedicated to the man, students and scholars will find it to be a suitable place to examine original documents and experience the few film and sound recordings made of Freud and his family.